 Step Five: Establish the campaign’s core message

-Your advocacy campaign's core message should encompass everything you’ve produced in the previous four steps.
-Crafting an effective communications framework to support your advocacy objective is arguably the most important step.
-Online advocacy campaigns require creative copy.
+Your advocacy campaign’s core message should encompass everything you’ve produced in the previous four steps.
+Crafting a practical communications framework to support your advocacy objective is arguably the most crucial step.
+Online advocacy campaigns require creative writing.
 Without a compelling narrative, your advocacy message won’t spread far.
-Here are the key pillars in building a solid communications structure:
+Here are the key pillars in building a robust communications structure:

 When sending out your Call to Action via email, craft copy that speaks directly to your stakeholders and conveys a sense of urgency.
 The message needs to provide a brief background of the issue at hand, and then provide the readership with a sense of duty to engage.
 We recommend structuring your Call to Action email to follow this template:

 This first sentence is giving your readers a deadline and a sense of urgency (Example: In two weeks, the state senate will vote on Bill XYZ and your real estate taxes will rise).
 Now, we are going to dive in and give them some bullet points describing the potential issue of the bill, or just some quick bullet points about the issue:

 - Bill XYZ will raise taxes by 43%

 - With the higher taxes, your hard-earned income will go into an infrastructure project

 - The project involves building a concrete parking deck in place of the community garden

 Now, we reassure your stakeholders that although the consequences are dire, there is something that can be done.
 They can take action.
 Their voices are needed.
 Here is how they can help and how they can take action.